Million Dollar Mermaid (1952)

 I’m intrigued by the blatant coordination between Williams’ and Mature’s costumes.
 Pops of red, anyone?
 Nice foreshadowing, Mr. Plunkett.
 It’s rather like what you see in Summer Stock and My Sister Eileen where costumes coordinate/clash and signal the couples before they are even formed.

-Walter Plunkett (The Most Dangerous Game, Summer Stock, The Gay Divorcee) designed the costumes for this film, though Helen Rose designed Williams’ sparkly swimsuits.
-Plunkett was a prolific designer with special brilliance for historical films (he designed Gone with the Wind (1939)), and Rose worked with Williams on several of her films, including Easy to Love and Dangerous When Wet, as well as Good News and Gloria DeHaven’s costumes in Summer Stock.
+Walter Plunkett designed the costumes for this film, though Helen Rose designed Williams’ sparkly swimsuits.
+Plunkett was a prolific designer with special brilliance for historical films (he designed Gone with the Wind (1939)), and Rose worked with Williams on several of her films, including Easy to Love, Duchess of Idaho, and Dangerous When Wet.

 She assumes he has come to romance her, when in fact he has another kind of proposal in mind.
 He wants to manage her.
 I like watching her face in this scene when Jimmy starts elaborating on her potential as a swimming attraction: